usanco984/sephora-skincare-text-mining/README.md

 ## Challenges
 This project also involved several challenges:

-- limited memory and computation capacity restricted some experiments
+- Limited memory and computation capacity restricted some experiments
-- some models required long processing times
+- Some models required long processing times
-- interpreting algorithm behavior required additional review and comparison
+- Interpreting algorithm behavior required additional review and comparison
-- some preprocessing methods were not explored as deeply as originally planned
+- Some preprocessing methods were not explored as deeply as originally planned

 These limitations affected how many experiments could be run and how extensively parameters could be tuned.